lgg/zoom-meeting-telegram-bot/README.md

-# Zoom Call Create Bot
+# Create Zoom meeting from Telegram bot

 **Bot Not ready yet.
 Work in Progress, stay tuned!**